-Meghan Markle’s Reps Respond To The Reported Altering Of Her Name On Son Archie’s Birth Certificate
+Meghan Markle's Reps Respond To Reports Of Her Name Being Altered On Son Archie's Birth Certificate

 They spoke out regarding the paper's claims in a statement seen here.

-Meghan’s reps claimed the 2019 correction to the documents was dictated by the palace and confirmed by senior palace officials.
-They said the move was neither requested by Meghan or her husband.
+Meghan's reps claimed the 2019 correction to the documents was dictated by the palace and confirmed by senior palace officials.
+They said the move was neither requested by Meghan nor her husband.

-“To see this U.K. tabloid and their carnival of so-called ‘experts’ chose to deceptively whip this into a calculated family ‘snub’ and suggest that she would oddly want to be nameless on her child’s birth certificate, or any other legal document would be laughable were it not offensive,” said the statement shared by the reporter on his Twitter page.
+"To see this U.K. tabloid and their carnival of so-called 'experts' chose to deceptively whip this into a calculated family 'snub' and suggest that she would oddly want to be nameless on her child's birth certificate, or any other legal document would be laughable were it not offensive," the statement shared by the reporter on his Twitter page read.

 The statement said there were other more important things going on in the world that should be focused on rather than what they claimed was "clickbait."